FAIR Orlando Personal Property Search Guide

 Separate household inventory from specialist appraisal

-An Orlando personal property appraiser may be appropriate for room-by-room inventory, estate contents, insurance documentation, or mixed-household triage.
-A category specialist may be safer when value depends on attribution, artist market, maker, period, material, provenance, or comparable-sale support.
+An Orlando personal property appraiser may be right for room-by-room inventory, estate contents, insurance documentation, or mixed-household triage.
+A specialist may be safer when value depends on attribution, artist market, maker, period, material, provenance, or comparable sales.

 • Group general household contents separately from higher-value art, antiques, designer furniture, jewelry, silver, rugs, books, documents, collectibles, and memorabilia.